bottlepy/bottle/apidoc/tutorial_app.rst

     def help():
         send_file('help.html', root='/path/to/file')

 At first, we need to import ``send_file`` from Bottle.
-As you can see, the ``send_file`` statement replace the ``return`` statement.
-It takes at least two arguments: The name of the file to be returned and the path to the file.
+As you can see, the ``send_file`` statement replaces the ``return`` statement.
+It takes at least two arguments: the name of the file to be returned and the path to the file.
 Even if the file is in the same directory as your application, the path needs to be stated.
 But in this case, you can use ``'.'`` as a path, too.
 Bottle guesses the MIME-type of the file automatically, but in case you like to state it explicitly, add a third argument to ``send_file``, which would be here ``mimetype='text/html'``. ``send_file`` works with any type of route, including the dynamic ones.

 .. rubric:: Returning JSON Data

 There may be cases where you do not want your application to generate the output directly, but return data to be processed further on, e.g. by JavaScript.
-For those cases, Bottle offers to possibility to return JSON objects, which is sort of standard for exchanging data between web applications.
+For those cases, Bottle offers the possibility to return JSON objects, which is sort of standard for exchanging data between web applications.
 Furthermore, JSON can be processed by many programming languages, including Python

 So, let's assume we want to return the data generated in the regular expression route example as a JSON object.
 The code looks like this::